boritozzz/nft_APP1/README.md

-Title: NFT Aggregator

-Installation:
-install VSCode or any other compiler for python install flask and psychopg2 install postgress and open nft_db

-Usage:
-with the usage of our database, allow people to find the information about NFT, and if there is no information in the db, it will search it in the Solana web service

-Example:

-input:2FE7HdBq9F8LtUsoq8r2hpEAGa2Uz6Dd5XoKscewFg8y

-output: infp: {"mint":"2FE7HdBq9F8LtUsoq8r2hpEAGa2Uz6Dd5XoKscewFg8y","standard":"metaplex","name":"y00ts: mint t00b #13806","symbol":"t00b","metaplex":{"metadataUri":"https://metadata.y00ts.com/t/13806.json","updateAuthority":"yootn8Kf22CQczC732psp7qEqxwPGSDQCFZHkzoXp25","sellerFeeBasisPoints":0,"primarySaleHappened":0,"owners":[{"address":"yootn8Kf22CQczC732psp7qEqxwPGSDQCFZHkzoXp25","verified":1,"share":100}],"isMutable":true,"masterEdition":false}}

 # NFT Aggregator
 **NFT Aggregator** - with the usage of our database, allow people to find the information about NFT, and if there is no information in the db, it will search it in the Solana web service
 The information is sent to the database using an API request of SolanaAPI and then the information is displayed on the site.